pinkpigeondocs/Pink-Pigeon-Documentation/docs/6_Modules/14_text_and_image.md

 You can leave any text field blank, and the CMS will adjust the layout to make the remaining text elements fit.
 You could even leave all text out, if desired.
 ```

-- **Background / Font Colour:** You can control the background colour and text colour of text and image modules using these controls.
+- **(Advanced Users) Background / Font Colour:** You can control the background colour and text colour of text and image modules using these controls.

 ```tip
 If a small or large module-gap was selected, the text and image module takes this into account, see [Module Spacing in Essentials](https://pinkpigeondocs.github.io/Pink-Pigeon-Documentation/5_Pages/1_essentials.html#advanced-users-module-spacing) for more information.